Semisimple FJRW theory of polynomials with two variables

 \section{Abstract}

-We study the Dubrovin-Frobenius manifold in the Fan-Jarvis-Ruan-Witten theory of Landau-Ginzburg pairs $(W, \<J\>)$, where $W$ is an invertible nondegenerate quasihomogeneous polynomial with two variables and $\<J\>$ is a minimal admissible group of $W$.
+We study the Dubrovin-Frobenius manifold in the Fan-Jarvis-Ruan-Witten theory of Landau-Ginzburg pairs $(W, \<J\>)$, where $W$ is an invertible nondegenerate quasihomogeneous polynomial with two variables and $\<J\>$ is the minimal admissible group of $W$.
 We conjecture that the Dubrovin-Frobenius manifolds from these FJRW theory are semisimple.
-We prove the conjecture for simple singularities and almost all Fermat polynomials.
-For Fermat polynomials, the result follows from the calculation of a quantum Euler class in the FJRW theory.
-As a consequence, we obtain the Virasoro constaints for the FJRW theory of these Landau-Ginzburg pairs, both a Dubrovin type conjecture and a Virasoro conjecture hold true.
+We show the conjecture holds true for simple singularities and almost all Brieskorn-Pham polynomials.
+For Brieskorn-Pham polynomials, the result follows from the calculation of a quantum Euler class in the FJRW theory.
+As a consequence, our result shows that for the FJRW theory of these Landau-Ginzburg pairs, both a Dubrovin type conjecture and a Virasoro conjecture hold true.
 Along the way we give explicit formulae for computing concave genus-$0$ $5$-point FJRW invariants (correlators) corresponding to admissible Landau-Ginzburg pairs $(W,G)$.

 { }